FredHutch/cookbook-slurm-wlm/doc/using.md

     ClusterName=planetexpress

 There are numerous configuration parameters available and these will change over time.
-The definition of the templates will expose any subkeys of the attribute `node['slurm-wlm']['configs']['slurm']` into the namespace of the template.
+The definition of the templates will expose any subkeys of the attribute `node['slurm-wlm']['configs']['slurm']` into the template in a hash named "config".
 Thus:

 `node['slurm-wlm']['configs']['slurm']['ClusterName'] = 'planetexpress'`

-would make a varaible `ClusterName` with value `planetexpress` available to the `slurm.conf` template that can then be referenced in your template:
+would make a varaible `config['ClusterName']` with value `planetexpress` available to the `slurm.conf` template that can then be referenced in your template:

-`ClusterName = <%= @ClusterName %>`
+`ClusterName = <%= @config['ClusterName'] %>`

 > These configuration parameters are not checked to ensure that they will work within Slurm- incorrect inputs will not raise an error until one of the daemons is started.